-Good old email may seem old hat with new social media sites popping up nearly every day.
-But consider Gigaom’s study in June 2014 of 300 digital marketers, which called email marketing “the digital workhorse.”
+Good old email may seem old hat as new social media sites pop up nearly every day.
+But consider Gigaom’s June 2014 study of 300 U.S. digital marketers, which called email marketing “the digital workhorse.”

 The study’s authors describe email marketing as “the most effective for building awareness, acquisition, retention, and conversion.”

 Copyblogger identifies several essential elements of good email communication with your current and prospective customers.

 - Get your email opened by choosing a spot-on subject line that speaks to your relationship with your audience.